ktaylor63/southeast/site/content/news/7-million-in-federal-grants-awarded-to-native-american-tribes-for-wildlife-conservation-work.md

 **Confederated Tribes of the Colville Reservation: $139,701**

-The project contributes to an ongoing effort with state, provincial, and federal agencies to return California bighorn sheep to suitable habitat, specifically to their historic range on the Colville Reservation.
+The project contributes to an ongoing effort with state, provincial, and federal agencies to return California bighorn sheep to suitable habitat, specifically to their historical range on the Colville Reservation.
 Information from this project will be incorporated into the tribe’s Wildlife Management Plan and tribal youth will be educated in survey data collection and interpretation.

 **Lummi Indian Nation: $200,000**